-Berry Law Firm has been serving veterans nationwide since 1965.
+Berry Law has been serving veterans nationwide since 1965.
 Our team is committed to providing legal representation for veterans appealing VA decisions.
 Call us or contact us online to receive a free case evaluation.

 The VA states that when there is a direct service connection, the effective date for a disability that was caused or worsened by military service is the later of the date the VA receives your application or the date the veteran first sustained the illness or injury.

 When the VA receives an application within one year of the day the veteran left active service, the effective date can be as early as the day following separation.

 When the VA believes a disability is related to a veteran’s military service and receives the veteran’s claim within one year of the veteran’s separation from active service, the effective date will be the date they first suffered their illness or injury.
 If the claim is received more than one year after their separation from active service, the effective date will be the later of the date the VA received claim or the date the veteran first got their illness or injury.